Museums in Athens: A Local’s Guide to the Best Athens Museums

 Regular admission to the Museum of the Ancient Agora is €8 per person.
 Reduced admission is €4 per person.
 Reduced rates are available during the winter months.

-Admission to the museum is included in Athens’s multi-attraction passes.
-Browse the full ticketing information here.
+Admission to the museum is included in the Athens combination ticket attraction pass.

 The National Archaeological Museum of Greece